The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

-\edge{} allows compute and coordinate operators to be any general, user-defined function in populate.
-The compute operator takes as input the iteration space point, and a single data value corresponding to the computed value on the RHS of the Einsum at that point.
-The output must be a single data value, thus, compute within populate acts as a unary operator.
+\edge{} allows \compute{} and \coordinate{} operators to be any general, user-defined function in \populate{}.
+The \compute{} operator takes as input the iteration-space point, and a single data value corresponding to the computed value on the RHS of the Einsum at that point.
+The output must be a single data value, thus, \compute{} within \populate{} acts as a unary operator.

-The coordinate operator takes as input the current iteration space point, the compute data value at that point, and the current entire partial output fiber on the LHS---consisting of the coordinates and their values---for the mutable rank on which populate is operating.
-This allows a user-defined function to use both the coordinates and the values to determine which coordinates will exist in the output fiber.
-The coordinate operator returns a set of valid and empty coordinates for the output fiber.
-Table~\ref{tab:operator-summary} summarizes the input and outputs of the coordinate operator.
+The \coordinate{} operator takes as input the current iteration-space point, the \compute{} data value at that point, and the current entire partial output fiber on the LHS (which consists of the coordinates and their values) for the mutable rank on which \populate{} is operating.
+This allows a user-defined function to use both the current coordinates and values of the LHS to determine which coordinates will exist in the output fiber.
+The \coordinate{} operator returns a set of (a) edited and (b) empty coordinates for the output fiber (\S~\ref{ssec:populate_semantics}).
+Table~\ref{tab:operator-summary} summarizes the inputs and outputs of the \coordinate{} operator.